YetAnotherNerd/whatlastgenre/README.md

 ##### splitup option
-Score multiplier for modifying the score of the base tag from a tag that got split up by space, this enables you to decide whether to keep, prefer or ban the base tags.
+Score multiplier for modifying the score of the base tag from a tag that got split up by space.
+This enables you to decide whether to keep, prefer or ban the base tags.
 For example, lets say we have 'Alternative Rock' with a score of 1: It will end up as Alternative with score 1, Rock with score 1 and Alternative Rock with score `1 * <splitup-score>`.
-So if you don't want to keep Alternative Rock, just set it to 0, but consider using a very small number instead to avoid banning them totally.
+So if you don't want to keep Alternative Rock, just set it to 0.

 Default `0.33`, Range `0.0 - 1.0`
-* `= 0.0` forget about the "base" tags
+* `= 0.0` forget about the base tags
 * `< 1.0` prefer split parts
 * `= 1.0` handle them equally